K. Barbara Schowen Research Mentor Award

-If your mentor's academic department selects your mentor as the departmental nominee, they will contact you to write a full letter of recommendation for the nomination packet.
 These recommendation letters are typically 1-2 pages.
 Here are some tips to make your recommendation letter stand out:

 Recommendation letters tend to have a lot of broad sentences along the lines of "this mentor cares about their students."
 Being specific and providing examples can help your letter stand out.
 Show your reader how your mentor excels rather than just stating that they do.
 For example, writing something along the lines of "my mentor always asks about my family at our meetings, they texted me to make sure that I was okay when I was out sick for an entire week, and they always stop by to say hello when they see me in the lab" provides a much clearer picture of what your mentor actually does to show that they care about their students.
 Really strong letters give clear glimpses into how the mentor interacts with their students on a day-to-day level and help the committee "see" the work of mentoring through specific examples.

 Address the evaluation criteria:

 The review committee is looking for examples of specific things when they read the nomination packet.
 A good starting point for your letter would be to look at the evaluation criteria listed on this website and write down any examples of these criteria from your interactions with your mentor.
 When you write the draft of your letter, it can help to use the same or similar language in your letter to make sure the review committee makes a connection between your example and the evaluation criteria.

 |2019||Deanna Hanson-Abromeit||Music Therapy|

 |2017||Audrey Lamb||Molecular Biosciences|

 |2016||Shannon Portillo||Public Affairs & Administration|